About the National Statuary Hall Collection

 Under authority of this resolution it was decided that only one statue from each state should be placed in Statuary Hall.
 The others would be given prominent locations in designated areas and corridors of the Capitol.
 The first statue was placed in 1870.
 By 1971 all 50 states had contributed at least one statue, and by 1990 all but five states had contributed two statues.

-Additional locations of Collection statuary, (L) Hall of Columns and (R) Capitol Visitor Center.
+Additional locations of Collection statuary include the Hall of Columns and the U.S. Capitol Visitor Center.

 A second rearrangement of the statues was made in 1976 by authorization of the Joint Committee on the Library.
 To improve the crowded appearance of the collection, 38 statues were rearranged in Statuary Hall according to height and material.
 Statues representing 10 of the 13 original colonies were moved to the Central Hall of the East Front Extension on the first floor of the Capitol.
 The remainder of the statues were distributed throughout the Capitol, mainly in the Hall of Columns and the connecting corridors of the House and Senate wings.
 In 2008, the Joint Committee on the Library approved another relocation of statues to improve their display in numerous areas of the Capitol, including the Capitol Visitor Center.

 Each statue is the gift of a state, not of an individual or group of citizens.
 Proceedings for the donation of a statue usually begin in the state legislature with the enactment of a resolution that names the citizen to be commemorated and cites his or her qualifications, specifies a committee or commission to represent the state in selecting the sculptor, and provides for a method of obtaining the necessary funds to carry the resolution into effect.
-In recent years, the statues have been unveiled during ceremonies in the Rotunda and displayed there for up to six months.
-They are then moved to a permanent location approved by the Joint Committee on the Library.
+When the donated statue arrives at the Capitol, it is placed in a location specified by the Joint Committee on the Library.

 The Architect of the Capitol (AOC) is responsible for the care and preservation of the artwork in the U.S. Capitol, but our role also extends to the process before they even enter the building.
 The AOC Curator Division is involved in the evaluation and advising on new statues and busts, and also in when a state decides to replace a statue in the National Statuary Hall Collection.